Danny Glover (footballer): Non-League

 In July 2010, Glover had a trial at Conference North club Worcester City.
 He impressed enough to win a contract from manager Carl Heeley.
 He enjoyed a highly productive 2010–11 campaign, scoring 20 goals in all competitions, including 14 in the league, also becoming the first player to score a hat-trick for the club in four years.
 Despite rumours of a move to Conference National side Tamworth, Glover insisted he was happy to stay with the "Blues".
 He eventually left Worcester in June 2011, having scored 20 goals for the club, and signed for league rivals Nuneaton Town.
 He scored 21 goals as "Boro" reached the play-off final in 2011–12, and secured promotion with a 1–0 victory over Gainsborough Trinity at The Northolme.
 He left Liberty Way in May 2012 and returned to former club Worcester City two months later.
 He joined league rivals F.C.
 Halifax Town on loan in March 2013, managed by Neil Aspin, citing Halifax's play-off chase as more beneficial to his development than staying with mid-table Worcester in the 2012–13 end-of-season run-in.
 He played ten games for the "Shaymen"; the club secured a play-off place and went on to win promotion, though Glover did not feature in the play-offs.

-Glover switched to league rivals Bradford Park Avenue in January 2014, having become frustrated by a lack of first team goals at Worcester.
-He was released from the Horsfall Stadium due to budget constrains, and signed with Hednesford Town in March 2014.
+Glover switched to league rivals Bradford Park Avenue in January 2014, having become frustrated by a lack of first-team goals at Worcester.
+He was released from the Horsfall Stadium due to budget constraints, and signed with Hednesford Town in March 2014.
 The "Pitmen" finished the 2013–14 season in the play-off zone.
 He scored in the Conference North play-off semi-final against Altrincham at Keys Park, but Hednesford were beaten 3–1 on aggregate.
 He scored nine goals in 21 games in the first half of the 2014–15 campaign, including a brace against Harrogate Town and a hat-trick against Hyde.
 He switched to Conference North rivals Stockport County in December 2014.
-However he only managed to score four goals in 20 appearances for the "Hatters" in the second half of the 2014–15 campaign.
+However, he only managed to score four goals in 20 appearances for the "Hatters" in the second half of the 2014–15 campaign.